jtmiclat/deck.gl-pmtiles/README.md

 # deck.gl layer for pmtiles

 A proof of concept deck.gl layer for accessing pmtiles.

+Checkout https://github.com/Matico-Platform/deck.gl-pmtiles if you need a better supported package!

 ## Usage

-Pass data which is a url to a public pmtiles file that accept http range requests
+Pass url to a public pmtiles file that accept http range requests

 ```jsx
 <DeckGL